DavidAbram/do-ssl/README.md

     1. On the master server, use ``ssh-keygen`` to generate a SSH key pair without a passphrase (skip if you have an existing one).
     2. Copy the content of ``/root/.ssh/id_rsa.pub`` to ``/root/.ssh/authorized_keys`` on children servers.
-    3. Make sure you can SSH from the master server into the children servers without a password.
+    3. Make sure you can SSH from master server to children servers without a password.

 2. Enter the domains to issue certificates for in ``domains.txt`` (one domain per line).